About us

 The financial records of the Organization are audited annually by Robbins and Moroney, P.A., Certified Public Accountants.
 Copies of audited financial statements are available here.
 To download a copy of IRS form 990 click here.

-The Chief Executive Officer (“CEO”) of The American Federation of Police & Concerned Citizens (“AFPCC”) is the principal representative of the organization, and the person responsible for the efficient operation of AFPCC.
-Therefore, it is the desire of AFPCC to provide a fair, yet reasonable and not excessive, compensation for the CEO and any other key compensated employees.
+The Chief Executive Officer (CEO) of the United States Law Enforcement Foundation (USLEF) is the principal representative of the organization, and the person responsible for the efficient operation of USLEF.
+Therefore, it is the desire of USLEF to provide a fair, yet reasonable and not excessive, compensation for the CEO and any other key compensated employees.
 The full compensation policy can be found here.

 Direct Mail Policy